Golds is an experimental Go local docs server, a Go docs generator, and a Go code reader.

 from the HTML docs generation directory to view the generated docs in browser.

 "Golds" is an abbreviation of Go local docs server.
+It also means Go local directory server.

 I didn't find a Go tool showing type implementation relations, so I decided to write one.
 In doing this, I got many new ideas which form the tool to the final Golds design.